nacil4/kooroshariyaee.github.io/_pages/publications.md

 * **Ariyaee, Koorosh** & Peter Jurgec.
 Hiatus in Persian: How morphology creates phonological asymmetries in language.

-### Book chapter revised & resubmitted
-* **Ariyaee, Koorosh**.
-Triggers and targets: nasals and vowels in Tehrani Persian.
-In *The Handbook of Persian Dialects and Dialectology*, eds.
-A.
-Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
-Springer.

 ### Working paper under review
 * **Ariyaee, Koorosh**.
 Persian.
 In *Nominal Linkers in Iranian languages,* eds.
 S. Taghipour & A. Kahnemuyipour.
 Toronto Working Papers in Linguistics.